Yoav666s/dnd-wiki/collections/_classes/rogue/master-of-mischief.md

 ## Sudden Ruse
 If you're [specialized](#mischievous-incantations) in the [Subterfuge](/spells/subterfuge/) cantrip, you learn the **Sudden Ruse**.
 When an enemy within 30 feet of you makes an attack, you may use your reaction to cast Subterfuge in an attempt to startle that creature, giving it disadvantage on the attack roll.

+# Elegant Improvisation
+Starting at 13th level, you can take an additional reaction, once per round, and only in order to cast a spell that has the casting time of 1 reaction, or to perform a [Precarious Riposte](#precarious-riposte).
+You can do this a number of times equal to your proficiency bonus per short rest.

 ---

-# Flexible Casting
+# Flawless Artistry
 Starting at 17th level,

-## Deceitful Glide
+## Deceitful Maneuver
-If you're [specialized](#mischievous-incantations) in the [Deceitful Maneuver](/spells/deceitful-maneuver/) cantrip, you learn the **Deceitful Glide**.
-You may spend 2 flair points to cast Deceitful Maneuver as part of your movement.
+If you're [specialized](#mischievous-incantations) in the [Deceitful Maneuver](/spells/deceitful-maneuver/) cantrip, you may spend 1 flair points to cast it as part of your movement, but it still requires your concentration.

-##
+## Folly Spectacle
-If you're [specialized](#mischievous-incantations) in the [Folly Spectacle](/spells/folly-spectacle/) cantrip, you learn the **fuck**.
+If you're [specialized](#mischievous-incantations) in the [Folly Spectacle](/spells/folly-spectacle/) cantrip, you learn to **fuck**.

-## Slit
+## Fling
-If you're [specialized](#mischievous-incantations) in the [Fling](/spells/fling/) cantrip, you learn **Slit**.
-When you cast this spell and hit a creature with a blade, it deals `1d10 slashing damage + your DEX modifier` and continues flying until it reaches its maximum range of motion or you decide to stop it.
-Any additional creatures in its path must succeed a Dexterity saving throw or take the same amount of damage, rolled separately.
+If you're [specialized](#mischievous-incantations) in the [Fling](/spells/fling/) cantrip,